abhimanyusethia12/oran_slicing/README.md

 ## Background

-When cellular networks are affected by natural disaster, resource sharing among providers can mitigate impact on users and emergency workers....  **TODO**
+Natural disasters like hurricanes or earthquakes often destroy crucial components of the cellular wireless network infrastructure.
+As a result, all the user equipments (hereafter referred to as UEs) in the affected region cannot connect to the core network.
+However, sustained cellular connectivity is crucial, especially during a natural disaster as it is used for disseminating important information and alerts to the citizens stuck and for communicating to and by the rescue workers.

+For these utilities, resource sharing among network providers can be an effective solution for mitigating impact of the natural disaster.
+That is if the network infrastructure of a particular provider is affected by the disaster but that of another provider is working fine, then the UEs of the former provider and the UEs of rescue workers can be accommodated on the latter provider's network temporarily to mitigate impact.

-But before opening their networks to non-subscribers, providers want reassurance that their own subscribers will not be unduly affected...  **TODO**
+But before opening their networks to non-subscribers, providers are concerned that their own UEs would face either poorer performance or reduced connectivity as the infrastructure can be overwhelmed by the additional non-subscribing users.
+Hence, it is only natural for the service providers to seek reassurance that their own subscribers will not be unduly affected, if the network resources are shared with other affected providers' UEs and the rescue workers.

+For this purpose, slicing may be a useful technique.
+Slicing allows a network administrator to define multiple virtual networks on the same physical networks.
+Each of these virtual networks can be optimized for the user equipments deployed on these slices.

-In this experiment, we emulate a disaster recovery scenario on POWDER using network slicing in O-RAN, to serve as a proof of concept for network sharing in disaster recovery and to support further research in the area.
+Hence, in this experiment, we emulate a disaster recovery scenario on POWDER testbed.
+This is done using network slicing in O-RAN.
+This should serve as a proof of concept for network sharing in disaster recovery and to support further research in the area.

 ### Emulating a cellular network on POWDER

- **TODO**
+To emulate a cellular network on POWDER, we initialize an experiment using the O-RAN Profile on POWDER.
+The [profile](https://www.powderwireless.net/show-profile.php?project=PowderProfiles&profile=O-RAN) deploys an O-RAN instance to connect to RAN resources.
+It uses a fork of srsLTE. [srsLTE](https://www.srslte.com/) is a free and open-source software suite (developed by Software Radio Systems) that includes: srsUE (User Equipmemt implementation), srsENB (LTE eNodeB implementation), srsEPC (LTE core network implementation) and common libraries for other layers.
+It has been modified to include O-RAN RIC, E2 support and RAN slicing support in the srsENB.
+The forked modified source code for srsRAN can be found [here](https://gitlab.flux.utah.edu/powderrenewpublic/srslte-ric).

+By default, the profile runs experiments in simulated RAN mode i.e. using emulated links.
+However, you can also use the profile for live over-the-air testing by making a frequency reservation, initializing one or more experiments containing RAN resources and connecting them to the O-RAN experiment.
+[This profile](https://www.powderwireless.net/show-profile.php?profile=1bd95656-5b60-11eb-b1eb-e4434b2381fc) is configured to connect to O-RAN experiments - follow the instructions given in the profile for over-the-air testing.
+But for our experiment's purposes emulated links work just as well and so we will be running only the O-RAN experiment.

+The experiment initializes a single node on the POWDER testbed and we run the eNodeB, core network (EPC) and all the UEs on the same remote hardware.

 ### Network slicing with O-RAN on POWDER